 The Crop Trust conducts its operations in several currencies and maintains its accounting records in United States Dollars (USD).
-Thus, the Crop Trust Financial Statements are prepared in USD, which is also the functional currency.
+Thus, the financial statements are prepared in USD, which is also the functional currency.

 Foreign currency transactions are translated into the functional currency using the UN monthly exchange rates prevailing at the dates of the transactions or valuation where items are re-measured.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at year-end exchange rates of monetary assets and liabilities denominated in foreign currencies are recognized in the Statement of Activities.
-The average rate of exchange for 2021 was 0.841 (USD/EUR) and the year-end exchange rate as at 31 December 2021 was 0.881 (USD/EUR).
+The average rate of exchange for 2022 was 0.948 (USD/EUR) and the year-end exchange rate as at 31 December 2022 was 0.939 (USD/EUR).